crissNb/dotfiles/README.md

 Overall my desktop is themed using [Catppuccin](https://github.com/catppuccin/catppuccin) or [Gruvbox Material](https://github.com/sainnhe/gruvbox-material).
 These two themes can be toggled by replacing catppuccin config with gruvbox config.
 I'm fan of vim bindings, so I'm using HJKL keys to navigate between windows (see (SKHD)[#skhd]), etc.

+If you plan on using my dotfiles, I highly suggest you to fork the repository.
+As this is my personal dotfiles, some changes I make might be drastic.

 Table of Contents
 =================
 [Yabai](#yabai)